Preventing Common Car Accidents

 Continue reading this blog to learn about the common causes of car accidents in the United States and ways to prevent them from occurring.

-11. Teenage Drivers: The lack of driving experience for teens can cause accidents.
+- Teenage Drivers: The lack of driving experience for teens can cause accidents.
 Most insurance agents and state laws recognize minors as special risks in terms of driving.
 In fact, civil statutes passed by most state legislatures hold the parents and guardians liable for their minor’s car accident.
-According to Teen Driver Source, the risk of motor vehicle crashes is higher among 16-19-year-olds than among any other age group.
+The risk of motor vehicle crashes is higher among 16-19-year-olds than among any other age group.
 Keep in mind that if the at-fault driver is under 18, most U.S. states have laws that hold the parent or guardian legally responsible.
 This is known as vicarious liability.
 If you have teenagers, ensure that they have taken a solid defensive driving course and are not using a cellphone when driving.

 Car Accident Loans From Uplift Legal Funding